broadinstitute/cdsr_gsea/README.md

     ## 5 HALLMARK_TNFA_SIGNALING_VIA_NFKB TNFAIP3
     ## 6 HALLMARK_TNFA_SIGNALING_VIA_NFKB PTGS2

-## run\_ora
+## run\_hyper

-Runs overrepresentation analysis with Fisher’s exact test.
+Runs overrepresentation analysis based on the hypergeometric distribution.
 The function excepts either a small list of significant genes or a table with gene level stats as input.
 If a table is provided the `gene_var`, `rank_var`, and `n_genes` parameters are used to define a small list of significant genes.

 1. Small list of significant genes